-Botswana gained independence from the UK in 1966, and since then has experienced political stability and remained peaceful in a conflict-ridden region.[1]
-Since 1981, the use of arms and ammunition has been regulated by the Arms and Ammunition Act.
-The country has restrictive policies related to arms, and low armed crime rate.
-However, this is compromised by more permissive policies of neighbouring countries.[2]
+Botswana gained independence from the United Kingdom in 1966.
+Since then, the country has enjoyed political stability and remained peaceful in a conflict-ridden region.1 The use of arms and ammunition has been regulated by the Arms and Ammunition Act since 1981.
+Botswana has restrictive arms-related policies and low armed crime rates.
+These are compromised, however, by the more permissive policies of neighbouring countries.2

-A commitment to a consensus decision of the UN to adopt, support, and implement the UN Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in small arms and light weapons (PoA) was made in 2001.[3]
-In 2018, Botswana reported its completed destruction of all cluster munition stockpiles.[4]
+In 2001, Botswana committed to a consensus decision of the UN to adopt, support and implement the UN Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons (PoA).3 Botswana reported in 2018 that it had completed the destruction of all of its cluster munition stockpiles.4

 Launch the country dashboard